 The light algorithm is what decides when to change the lights from red to green in all four directions.
 In order to do this there are two variable that must be found.
 These are cycle length and ratio.
 Cycle length is how long it takes the intersection to go through an entire cycle with both sides having their chance to be green.
 Ratio is the ratio of green light time in the north/south direction compared to the east/west direction.
-I wanted to find the correct variables for the light cycle at each instant on an intersection that would maximize efficiency.
+I wanted to find the correct variables for the light cycle at each instant in the intersection that would maximize efficiency.
 I defined efficiency with three other variables.
 They are queue length, wait time, and green light usage.
 Each instant on the intersection has one main variable that I cannot effect with my light algorithm.
 This is the traffic density.
-So if we consider traffic density, cycle length, and ratio to be our independent variables and our efficiency variables are our dependent variables.
-The experiment is to change th cycle length and ratio (because you can't change traffic density) in order to optimize efficiency (all three variables).
-The trick comes is getting all three efficiency variables optimized at once.
-The light algorithm uses previous traffic densities, cycle lengths, and ratio to try and find which combination of best optimized all three efficiency variables.
-The algorithm must compromises to make sure that all three efficiency variables are good.
-The intersection continues to compromise and eventually begins to use similar cycle lengths and ratios.
-It approaches an optimization after enough time.
-Considering that an intersection receives tons of data every day, I feel like an algorithm that needs lots of information is appropriate for the situation.
+So if we consider traffic density, cycle length, and ratio to be our independent variables and our efficiency variables are our dependent variables, the experiment is to change the cycle length and ratio in order to optimize efficiency.
+The trick is getting all three efficiency variables optimized at once.
+The light algorithm uses previous information to try and find which combination best optimizes all three efficiency variables.
+The intersection continues to compromise and eventually begins to use similar cycle lengths and ratios, approaching an optimization after enough time.
+Considering that an intersection receives tons of data every day, I feel like an algorithm that needs lots of information is appropriate for this situation.
 I added another visual component to my program once I had finished my first draft of the light algorithm.
 It allows you to graph all three efficiency variables.
-This way you can see if the algorithm is really optimizing the intersection.
-I made is so that it graphed a north/south line and an east/west line.
-The closer the two lines are to each other, the better the optimization.
+This way you can see if the algorithm is optimizing the intersection.
+The graph is made up of a north/south line and an east/west line.
+The closer the two lines are to each other and the lower they are, the better the optimization.